raynebc/editor-on-fire/Building_EOF_in_Windows_Old_Steps 2024 version.md

 ```
 cd /c/dev/rubberband1.9
 ```
 Run the configure script, specifying the prefix path to the dev folder to reduce clutter in your MinGW installation.
 Since we didn't build FFTW or Vamp from source, you have to also specify the compiler and linker arguments on the command line.
-Likewise, if libsamplerate (referenced below as "SRC") was installed outside of the compiler folder, it has to have some parameters to define its location.
+Likewise, if libsamplerate was installed outside of the compiler folder, it has to have some parameters to define its location (SRC_CFLAGS and SRC_LIBS variables defined similarly to how FFTW_CFLAGS and FFTW_LIBS are defined in the command below).
 As with libsamplerate, Allegro's makefiles assume rubberband was installed into the compiler directory but you can optionally change the prefix path, ie:
 ```
-./configure --prefix=/c/mingw32/i686-w64-mingw32 FFTW_CFLAGS="-I/c/mingw32/i686-w64-mingw32/include" FFTW_LIBS="-L/c/mingw32/i686-w64-mingw32/lib -lfftw3 -lm" Vamp_CFLAGS="-I/c/mingw32/i686-w64-mingw32/include" Vamp_LIBS="-L/c/mingw32/i686-w64-mingw32/lib -lvamp-sdk" SRC_CFLAGS="-I/c/mingw32/i686-w64-mingw32/include" SRC_LIBS="-L/c/mingw32/i686-w64-mingw32/lib" CFLAGS='-flto -ffat-lto-objects' CXXFLAGS='-flto -ffat-lto-objects' LDFLAGS='-flto'
+./configure --prefix=/c/mingw32/i686-w64-mingw32 FFTW_CFLAGS="-I/c/mingw32/i686-w64-mingw32/include" FFTW_LIBS="-L/c/mingw32/i686-w64-mingw32/lib -lfftw3 -lm" Vamp_CFLAGS="-I/c/mingw32/i686-w64-mingw32/include" Vamp_LIBS="-L/c/mingw32/i686-w64-mingw32/lib -lvamp-sdk" CFLAGS='-flto -ffat-lto-objects' CXXFLAGS='-flto -ffat-lto-objects' LDFLAGS='-flto'
 ```
 If everything worked, it will indicate that it got to the point where it was creating the makefile.
 If it did, finish up with the make commands:
 ```